Tutorial – Sashiko to give new life to your favorite denim

 patched blue kimono jacket

-A very very patched traditional garment – Ref.photo Gerrie Congdon / Heddels
+A very, very patched traditional garment – Photo ref.
+Gerrie Congdon / Heddels

-The aesthetic interest is that a patchwork of indigo-dyed cotton pieces sewn together with more or less white threads will release an obvious harmony of colors.
+The aesthetic interest is that a patchwork of indigo-dyed cotton pieces sewn together with more or less white threads will give off an obvious harmony of colors.
 It is very easy to match with other basic pieces, denim, chambray, t-shirt and white or ecru sneakers.

-We therefore avoid the clown effect that often goes with patchwork, while adding a big personality to a room.
-Hence the interest of certain creators in these techniques, with fairly inaccessible products at Visvim , or a concept applied to other color ranges at Maharishi .
+We therefore avoid the clown effect that often goes with patchwork, while adding a big personality to a piece.
+Hence the interest of certain creators for these techniques, with fairly inaccessible products at Visvim , or a concept declined on other color ranges at Maharishi .

 kimono jacket